emlab-ucsb/oceandatr/README.md

 regions’.
 Biophysical conditions within a environmental region are more similar than areas outside that region, though the differences may be small.
-Diagnostic boxplots and a PCA will be shown if `show_plots = TRUE` All the biophysical data are ocean surface data for the period 2010 - 2020:
+Diagnostic boxplots and a PCA will be shown if `show_plots = TRUE`.
+All the biophysical data are ocean surface data for the period 2010 - 2020:

 - Chlorophyll concentration (mean, mg/ m3)